 Today, modern organizations face many challenges with their critical workers in healthcare, agriculture, construction, retail and other similar industries.
 Deskless workers continue to have poor access to proper technology and dedicated software that will help them complete their jobs successfully and stay connected within their organizations.

 But this situation is gradually changing.
 An increasing number of companies plan on increasing their investment in deskless technology with a focus on empowering deskless employees and building a more positive workplace culture that is inclusive to all employees.

 At 1Huddle, we offer cloud-based employee gamification software that can easily adapt to any employee training or gamification strategy you want to implement at your workplace.
 You can customize your content for a seamless experience and all of your employees will be able to access their training anywhere, anytime and at the push of a button.
 You can use our gamification platform to measure their performance and make key decisions on where you should take your gamification strategy next.

 Do you want to learn more about how 1Huddle can help you level up your workforce?
-Start your free trial of 1Huddle today.
+Request a demo today.

 "1Huddle is a great tool to drive knowledge retention and make it sticky, make it fun, and also serves as a huge analytics tool for us to understand the quality of the stuff we’re rolling out.”

 “All of a sudden, people are playing the game multiple times a day to rack up points to get to the top of the leaderboard.”

 “This thing is amazing.
 I’m awestruck with the power of this tool.
 1Huddle makes running and operating restaurants fun and greatly increases our employees’ knowledge.”